Wayne742/Project2018/README.md

 Wayne Reilly.

 # Introduction.
 This project is based on Ronald Fisher's Iris data set.
-The project contains research regarding the data set and some analysis of the data set using the Python programming language.
+The project contains research regarding the data set and some basic analysis of the data set, carried out using the Python programming language.

-What is data analytics and why its important?
+This documnet is in two distinct sections.
+Part One is about my approach, project plan and a brief discussion on the data set including some analysis conducted by others.

+Part Two then deals with my work on the data set.
+How I wrote the scrips and the steps I took to complete the coding aspect of the project.

 ## Part 1.
-This README is in two distinct sections.
-The first one is primarily concerning my approach, project plan and discussion on the data set including analysis conducted by others.
+### Methodology / Approach.
+My approach for this project was exactly the same as the project itself.
+I considered it as being two smaller projects, one about the data set and the second, working on the data set.
+I began my reserach into the data set by learning a little about Ronald Fisher himself.
+Then I moved onto the data set itself and looked at some uses of the data set, for example in Machine Learnng.
+In conjunction with conducting some preliminary research I set out a rough outline for my project.
+Once I had the basic structure in place I was able to begin work and fill out the project as it developed over the course of a couple of weeks.

+As I moved on to the second part of the project I wondered what analysis could I conduct and did a couple of searches.
+Having decided on what I would do with the data set, i.e. Sum all the columns, Find the Largest and Smallest numbers, etc. I tried them out, taking each one in turn and trying the script in ipython before saving it into my project2018 python file.

 ### Project Plan.
 This is my overall project plan.
 This has seven stages and as with most projects it is likely that it will change as I work and will not necessarialy be carried out in the order listed.
 Throughout the project intermittment reviews of progress and tasks outstanding will be carried out.